 Working in collaboration and across disciplinary divides is a strong feature of my approach.
 I have collaborated with geographers from around the UK and North America, which is reflected in my research and writing.
 More recently, I have established cross-disciplinary projects with colleagues in the Wolfson Institute of Preventive Medicine and the Blizard Institute at Queen Mary.
 The latter has extended my research interests in critical global health to include several projects exploring the intersection between migration, mobility, and undernutrition in Zimbabwe.

-I joined Queen Mary University of London as a lecturer in 2007 and was promoted to Reader in Health Geography in 2018.
+I joined Queen Mary University of London as a lecturer in 2007 and was made Professor of Global Health Geography in 2022.
 Prior to joining Queen Mary, I held a Research Fellowship with the influential health geography research cluster at the University of Portsmouth (1998-2003), then headed by Professors Kelvyn Jones and Graham Moon, before moving to Loughborough University.
 I am a Fellow of the Higher Education Academy and Fellow of the Royal Geographical Society.